slevy14/git-tutorial/README.md

 	print("this is the main branch!")
 	print("now we're on a new branch!")
 ```
-As usual, hit `esc` and `:wq` to save and exit vim.
+As usual, hit `esc` and `:wq` to save and exit Vim.
 Now that we've resolved the merge conflict, let's stage our changes and commit the merge:
 ```shell
 git add .
 git commit-m "resolved merge conflict, kept both lines"